Questions on this page

 Which units should I start with?

 OUA Pathways recommends the best units to start your studies, even if you're not sure which course you want to do.
-Each pathway includes four units based on your area of interest, plus the option to study preparatory units for free.
+Each pathway includes four units based on your area of interest.

 Once you complete your recommended units you'll be able to choose from a range of courses in your area of interest.
 Plus, each of the units you complete through OUA Pathways can also be credited towards your chosen course.